jdonnelly0804/project-2/README.md

 ---

 # Summary of Project:
 The project we chose to do was a machine learning trading bot that uses various forms of technical analysis as well as supervised and unsupervised learning to attempt to generate a profitable trading strategy.
 The goal was to see which person would be able to create the most profitable strategies.
 We ran these strategies on Ethereum and to begin we first had to get the open, high, low, close, and volume data (ohlcv).
-To do this, we used the Binance API and created a for loop that appended each data point into its own list and then turned those lists into seperate dataframes and concatenated them.
+To do this, we used the Binance API and created a for loop that appended each data point into its own list and then turned those lists into separate dataframes and concatenated them.

 ---
 # Justin's Strategy: